ashkan-abbasi66/OCT-denoising-package/Readme.md

+# Description

+This repository contains the code associated with the following manuscript which is under review:
+Ashkan, Abbasi, Leyuan Fang, Hossein Rabbani, Neda Nourmohammadi, Bhavna Josephine Antony, and Hiroshi Ishikawa.
+"Mixed Multiscale BM4D for Three-dimensional Optical Coherence Tomography Denoising.".

 # 3D Retinal OCT Denoising Package

 This is a flexible and easy to use package for 3-D denoising of retinal optical coherence tomography (OCT) images.
 It is also equipped with some facilities to quantitatively assess the quality of denoising.

 **Requirements:**